braze-inc/braze-docs/_docs/_help/release_notes/2022/july.md

 ## Audience sync to Google

-The Braze Audience Sync to Google implementation process has been simplified when granting Braze access to your Google Ads account.
+The Braze Audience Sync to Google implementation process has been simplified allowing you to grant Braze access to multiple Google Ads accounts.
 For more information, see [Audience Sync to Google]({{site.baseurl}}/partners/canvas_steps/google_audience_sync/).

 ## New Braze partnerships